-I don’t think it would be authentic to limit to only a handful.
-That’s because I believe all our core values are important for my job, as they match my personal values.
-However, I could easy expand on a few:
+I don’t think it would be authentic to limit myself to only a handful.
+That’s because I believe all our core values are important for my job, and they match my personal values.
+However, I could easily expand on a few:

 What we build in engineering is our work and we are responsible for it. #Ownership is therefore one of the main drivers that makes my work valuable and also the reason why I am an advocate of the “you build it, you run it” approach.

 And, at the end of the day, one of the most important values to me is #Teamspirit.
 In my opinion, it is truly the key to success.
 True to the motto of Richard Branson, who once said: “Take care of your employees and they will take care of your business!”
 If we all celebrate our success together and feel valued, that will inevitably be reflected in our product.

 Any book or podcast recommendations for readers?

 I think my best book recommendations are some of the classics and also bestsellers.
 It is “Thinking Fast And Slow” (Daniel Kahnemann) to understand how the human brain works when it comes to making decisions, “Culture Map” (Erin Meyer) to understand how the cultures we come from shape our behaviors, and “5 Dysfunctions Of A Team” (Patrick Lencioni), which describes the five essential levels/layers of a functional team!